josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/css-grid-bar-charts.md

 Each individual bar has a colored background to make it visible, and places the value (number) inside a `<span>`.
 That's just so we can use `display: flex` and `justify-content: space-between` to space out the two.

 Each individual bar _also_ has `grid-column: span x` set on it as well, where `x` is the bar's value, making each bar a column width equal to its value.

-The nifty thing about this approach is: the chart will _automatically_ be as wide as the widest bar.
-Neat!

 ## Working with dynamic data